 After this Suunto button master, we can look at the bottom of the watch.
 At the top you'll see some little dots.
 That's where the barometric pressure sensor is located, which is what will give you the altitude information.
 And below that, all the important details of the watch, such as water resistance up to 100 meters, Bluetooth compatibility, or something that Suunto boasts a lot about, being made in Finland.

 The chest strap is made of the same material and has the same characteristics as the other models in the range.
-The difference is that it now shares colour with the watch.
-So if I already gave you "stick" to put the sensor in the pool, I won't even tell you now that it is yellow/league green...
+The difference is that now it shares color with the watch.
+So if it already gave you "palo" put the sensor in the pool, let alone now that it is yellow / lime green ....

 Speaking of sensors, Suunto Smart Sensor is still one of the best.
 Very small in size (significantly larger than Polar or Garmin, even smaller than the new HRM-Run on tape), it also has a memory for recording heart rate data during swimming.

 One thing that has not changed, and which I am very grateful for, is the timing and loading clamp.
 Despite the fact that the design of the watch case has changed, the anchoring system is the same.

 This design is perfect, because in addition to being easy to attach when synchronizing the watch, it also allows you to charge the watch while you're wearing it.
 For example, during an ultra-marathon where you need more hours of autonomy than the watch is capable of giving you, you can quickly connect it to a portable battery and continue using the watch while you continue with your test.

 Being an Ambit3 it is clear what its main characteristics are, but what makes it special is its name, mainly new software features.